Laparoscopic Entry Techniques | Article | GLOWM

 Disposable Veress needle.

-Entry point for the Veress needle may utilize any of the above-mentioned entry locations including the umbilicus, left upper quadrant, ninth intercostal space, transuterine, or Jain’s point.
-Depending on the patient's individual characteristics such as surgical history and BMI, one entry location may be more suitable over another.3
+Entry point for the Veress needle may utilize any of the abovementioned locations, including the umbilicus, left upper quadrant, ninth intercostal space, transuterine, or Jain’s point.
+Depending on the patient's individual characteristics, such as surgical history and BMI, one entry location may be more suitable than another.4

 Left upper quadrant entry

 As previously stated, we prefer Palmer’s point at our institution, located in the left midclavicular line 3 cm below the costal margin.
 After confirming orogastric or nasogastric tube placement to decompress the stomach, a skin incision is made at the desired abdominal entry site and the Veress needle is inserted at a 90° angle to the abdominal wall.
-In the left upper quadrant, generally three “pops” are felt as the needle traverses the aponeuroses of the internal and external oblique muscles, transversalis fascia, and peritoneum.
+In the left upper quadrant, generally three 'pops' are felt as the needle traverses the aponeuroses of the internal and external oblique muscles, transversalis fascia and peritoneum.
 Gas tubing is attached to the Veress needle and confirmation of intra-abdominal entry with an opening pressure of less than 10 mmHg confirms correct placement.
-Once the abdomen is insufflated to the predetermined abdominal pressure, initial 5 mm trocar may be placed either directly or with direct optical entry.
-This technique is very valuable in morbidly obese patients, and we use it in all patients with previous abdominal surgeries (Figure 3, Video 1).
+Once the abdomen is insufflated to the predetermined abdominal pressure, an initial 5-mm trocar may be placed either directly or under direct optical guidance.
+This approach is particularly valuable in morbidly obese patients and is our preferred method in patients with prior abdominal surgery (Figure 3, Video 1).

 3

-Veress needle entry technique in a morbidly obese patient with history of two prior cesarean sections.
-Peritoneal entry was confirmed after meeting a decrease in resistance and cavity pressure <10 mmHg.
+Veress needle entry technique in a morbidly obese patient with a history of two prior cesarean sections.
+Peritoneal entry was confirmed by a decrease in resistance and an intra-abdominal pressure <10 mmHg.

 1